zoom/zoom-sdk-android/README.md

-# android
+# Android

 This sample include examples for both Android Studio project and Eclipse project.
 To use it:

-   - Sign up for a free 60 day trial at zoom.us
+   - Sign up for a free 60 day trial at developer.zoom.us
    - Get the SDK key and secret from your account in Zoom portal
    - Update the API key and secret in the project
    - Build the project